PKirchweger/CSTET_Deconvolution/README.txt

 Normalization Sum = 1
 Title PSF_PixelSize_1x1x1000.mrc

-This PSF will be suitable for all imaging done under the same conditions.
+This PSF will be suitable for all imaging done under the same conditions (i.e. same convergance angle and pixel size).
 #############
+if the pixelsize of the tomogram is 40.84 A (or 4.084nm), the PSF is called:
+Adapt the header of the PSF to match the pixel size (e.g. using alterheader -d) and change the name to PSF_4.084nm.mrc

 3. BEFORE running the script: